 Wait until you sell, but write down the full per-share price (before the discount) when you bought.
-If you have multiple lots, write down for each purchase:
+If you purchased multiple times, write down for each purchase:

 Let’s use this example:

-You bought 1,000 shares on 9/30/2014.
-The closing price on the purchase date was $10/share.
-The closing price on the grant date was also $10/share.
-You bought at $8.50/share with the discount.
+You bought 1,000 shares under your ESPP on 9/30/20xx.
+The closing price on the purchase date was $12 per share.
+The closing price on the grant date six months before was $10 per share.
+You bought at $8.50 per share with the discount.

 You would write down:

-|Market Price on Grant Date||$10/share|
+|Market Price on the Grant Date||$10 per share|

-|Market Price on Purchase Date||$10/share|
+|Market Price on the Purchase Date||$12 per share|

 Keep this information until you sell.

-When you sell, you will receive a 1099-B from the broker in the following year.
-You will report your gain or loss using this 1099-B and the information you accumulated for each purchase.
+When you sell, you will receive a 1099-B form from the broker in the following year.
+You will report your gain or loss using this 1099-B form and the information you accumulated for each purchase.

 Let’s continue our example:

-You sold 1,000 shares from your purchase above on 10/5/2014 at $9.95 per share.
-After commission and fees, you netted $9,900.
-In 2015, you received a 1099-B from your broker showing a sales proceed of $9,900.
-The 1099-B shows the cost basis as $8,500, which reflects your discounted purchase price.
+You sold 1,000 shares from your purchase above on 10/5/20xx at $11.95 per share.
+After commission and fees, you netted $11,925.
+You received a 1099-B form from your broker showing a sales proceed of $11,925 in the following year.
+The 1099-B form shows the cost basis as $8,500, which reflects your discounted purchase price.